55CsCaesium

 Goldschmidt Classificationlithophile

-Superconductorwith transition tempperature under special conditions
+Superconductorwith transition temperature under special conditions

 Price/kg61,800 USD